-- 1. Under the LPAR Workload heading, click Workload CPU Utilization. - 2.
+- 1. On the Global Scan dashboard or Infrastructure panel, click the name of the pSeries server which is hosting the LPAR whose information you want to graph. - 2.
+In the tree panel, click the Graphing tab. - 3.
+Under the LPAR Workload heading, click Workload CPU Utilization. - 4.
 Select the start and end dates and times for which the graph charts data.
-For more information, see Understanding Dates and Times - 3.
+For more information, see Understanding Dates and Times - 5.
 Select the name of the LPAR whose information you want to graph.